ChatGPT & GPT-4

 All GPT models, including ChatGPT, are based on Transformer architecture.
 Transformer architecture became popular with the "Attention is all you need" paper released in 2016 by Vaswani et al.

-The fundamental idea behind it was an attention mechanism that provided a way of efficiently using the relevant information from the input data sequence within the architecture with the respect to the optimization objective.
+The fundamental idea behind it was an attention mechanism that provided a way of efficiently using the relevant information from the input data sequence within the architecture with respect to the optimization objective.
 Since then, transformer architecture has proven to be super stable, meaning that a relatively small amount of changes was required to adapt it to new tasks.

 Now transformers are considered one of the most applicable architectures across various domains.
 Aside from natural language, it has been applied in computer vision, speech processing, graph neural networks, reinforcement learning, time series forecasting, music generation, computational biology, recommender systems, etc.